William H. Crane: Career

 In 1904 Crane turned to more serious works and played Isidore Izard in Business is Business, an adaptation of Octave Mirbeau's Les Affaires sont les Affaires.
 In his 70s, Crane appeared in a number of films, notably in a reprise of his role in David Harum (1915).
 He also appeared in MGM's Three Wise Fools, which was revived on Turner Classic Movies and is available on home video/DVD.

 Personal life

 Crane married Ella Chloe Myers in 1870, and remained married until his death.
 Crane was an avid yachtsman and was a founding officer of the Cohasset Yacht Club in 1894.
+In fact, his yacht "Senator" shared the same name as one of the plays in which he famously appeared.
 At Crane's summer home in Cohasset (which he called the "Fishing Box") his long-time friend, Chicago saloonkeeper Lewis Williams debuted Cohasset Punch, a blend of rum, wine, and fruit that became very popular in Chicago for decades afterward.

 Death

 Crane died on March 7, 1928, at the age of 82 in the Hollywood Hotel.